LeeBowieIBM/IBMCloud-BreakGlass/README.md

 =========================

 This is a Python script that will shutdown all VSIs and BareMetal servers in an IBM Cloud account.
 An API Key with the appropriate permissions on the account is required

+Currently supports:
+* Classic VSIs
-Currently supports: Classic VSIs, Classic BareMetal
+* Classic BareMetal

 Installation
 ------------